hydrolix/spark-connector/src/main/resources/linux-x86-64/README.md

 See [WyHashTest.scala](../../../test/scala/io/hydrolix/spark/connector/WyHashTest.scala) for some test cases.

-We could cross-build this for other OS's too, but at the moment [turbine_cmd](../turbine_cmd) is only built for `linux-x86-64` anyway so there wouldn't be much point.
+We could cross-build this for other OS's and architectures too, but at the moment [turbine_cmd](turbine_cmd) is `linux-x86-64`-only anyway so there's not much point at the moment.